 This can also represent behaviours or actions that provide instant gratification even if you’re aware of the long term effects being detrimental to yourself; and potentially those around you.

 It is absolutely possible to escape your chains, this card appearing serves as a conscious reminder so you have the opportunity to both acknowledge them and begin working on how to escape them.
 You have the ability to remove the chains, it will take time and it will take effort, but you are fully capable of doing so.

 The Devil is the fifteenth tarot card (XV) in the major arcana.
 In terms of numerology, this card reduces to 6 (15 = 1+5 which equals 6), the positive attributes of 6 consist of responsibility to oneself, your friends and family, and your community.
 The Devil card reverses these traits and represents selfishness, lack of care for others, and being irresponsible.

-The Devil is the card of shadow self, desire, temptation, manipulation, cruelty, addiction, restriction.
+When pulled in the upright position, the Devil is associated with the shadow self, desire, temptation, manipulation, cruelty, addiction, and restriction.